-- ⇒ That the Minister pays particular regard to sections 7 and 8 of the Hauraki Gulf Marine Park Act in order to protect and enhance the Park's natural, historic, and physical resources (including kai moana). - ⇒ That during future management reviews a target biomass should be proposed and decided before the TAC is set, allowances made and the TACC is set or varied. - ⇒ That the single stock assessment run for Kahawai 1 (KAH 1) is rejected, as it fails to represent the known uncertainty or to reflect reality. - ⇒ That the three MFish-proposed management options for KAH 1 are rejected in favour of a fourth option to set commercial allocation to bycatch levels only. - $\Rightarrow$ That a TAC of 2000 t is set for KAH 1. - ⇒ That the MFish-recommended TACC reductions are applied in KAH 2 and 3, to reduce the targeting of kahawai by the purse seine method, but current recreational allowances be retained. - ⇒ That current individual daily bag limits for recreational fishers be retained. - ⇒ That all mortality of kahawai caused by commercial fishing should be accounted for within the TACC. - ⇒ That the Annual Catch Entitlement (ACE) generated the following year is reduced by the same proportion as the preceding year's TACC was exceeded i.e. A 110% catch one year is followed by a 90% ACE in the following year. - 11.
-The joint submitters accept there will be no management changes in Kahawai 4, 8 and 10. - 12.
-We recommend the following management measures for Kahawai 1, 2 and 3 -
+- ⇒ That kahawai stocks are rebuilt to better allow people to provide for their social and cultural well-being. - ⇒ That the Minister pays particular regard to sections 7 and 8 of the Hauraki Gulf Marine Park Act and protects and enhances the parks natural, historic, and physical resources (including kai moana). - ⇒ During future management reviews a target biomass is proposed and decided prior to the TAC being set, the allowances being made and the TACC being set or varied. - ⇒ That the single stock assessment run for Kahawai 1 (KAH 1) is rejected as it fails to represent the known uncertainty or reflect reality. - ⇒ That non-commercial fishers require a better quality kahawai fishery in the Hauraki Gulf and reject MFish claims that there were never many adult kahawai in the Hauraki Gulf. - ⇒ That the three MFish-proposed management options for KAH 1 are rejected in favour of a fourth option to set commercial allocation to bycatch levels only.

+- \Rightarrow That a TAC of 2000 t is set for KAH 1. - ⇒ That the MFish-recommended TACC reductions are applied in KAH 2 and 3, to reduce the targeting of kahawai by purse seine method, but current recreational allowances are retained. - ⇒ That current individual daily bag limits are retained. - ⇒ All mortality of kahawai caused by commercial fishing must be accounted for within the TACC. - ⇒ Annual Catch Entitlement (ACE) generated the following year is reduced by the same proportion as the preceding year's TACC was exceeded ie. A 110% catch one year is followed by a 90% ACE the following year. - 9.
+The joint submitters accept there will be no management changes in Kahawai 4, 8 and 10. - 10.
+We propose the following management measures for Kahawai 1, 2 and 3